Vykstorm/PIMA/README.md

 problem on Pima Indians diabetes.
 Data can be downloaded here: https://www.kaggle.com/uciml/pima-indians-diabetes-database

-Python language is used in conjunction with numpy, sklearn, scipy stack
+Python language is used in conjunction with numpy, sklearn, scipy stack and keras (to build neuronal networks)

 ## Build & Run